aivara-se/provar.se/readme.md

 yarn setup-local-env
 ```

+- Start the local environment with `yarn start-local-env` and run database migrations with `yarn workspace migrations run migration:run`

 - Create a MaxMind account, download the "GeoLite2 City" database from [MaxMind](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) and place it as `apps/webapi/GeoLite2-City.mmdb`.
 This database will be used to add location data based on feedback source ip address.